drseg/swift-fsm/README.md

 }
 ```

-`SuperState` takes the same `@resultBuilder` as `define`, however it does not take a starting state.
-The starting state is taken from the `define` statement to which it is passed.
-Passing `SuperState` instances to a `define` call will add the transitions declared in each of the `SuperState` instances before the other transitions declared in the `define`.
+`SuperState` takes the same `@resultBuilder` as `define`, but without a starting state.
+The starting state is taken from the `define` statement to which it is passed. `define` will then add the transitions declared in each of the `SuperState` instances before the other transitions declared in the `define`.

 If a `SuperState` instance is passed to `define`, the `@resultBuilder` argument is optional.

-`SuperState` instances themselves can adopt other `SuperState` instances, and will combine them together in the same way as `define`:
+`SuperState` instances can adopt other `SuperState` instances, and will combine them together as with `define`:

 ```swift
 let s1 = SuperState { when(.coin) | then(.unlocked) | unlock  }